jsbakker/Cocoatainer/README.md

 * Error checking on registration (throws), to help prevent logical errors after resolution
 * API docs via XCode Quick Help tab

 The Cocoatainer framework code is covered by several dozen unit tests around the above scenarios.
+The workspace also contains examples projects for using it from Swift and for using with Interface Builder demonstrating how to insert view objects into the container.

 ### CocoaMug Example ###